-- 11.2 SHSC fully upholds the NHS Constitution, aspiring to put the patient at the heart of everything it does.
-Any concerns or complaints raised about a services provided by Sheffield Health & Social Care NHS Foundation Trust will be taken seriously and will be managed in a way that reflects the organisations core values (Person-Centred, Strengths Based, Evidence-Led and Trauma-Informed). - 11.2 SHSC encourages service users to raise any concerns they may have immediately and at the time they occur by speaking to a member of staff.
-The complaints policy focuses specifically on those concerns or complaints that require formal management through the complaints process. - SHSC's Complaint Policy (CG010) sets out the principles and processes involved when any person wishes to raise a concern or complaint.
+- 11.1 SHSC fully upholds the NHS Constitution, aspiring to put the patient at the heart of everything it does.
+Any concerns or complaints raised about a service(s) provided by Sheffield Health & Social Care NHS Foundation Trust will be taken seriously and will be managed in a way that reflects the organisation's intentions to provide care that is: Person-Centred, Strengths Based, Evidence-Led and Trauma-Informed) and supported by our core values of: Working together for our service users, Respect and kindness, Everyone counts, Commitment to quality and Improving lives. - 11.2 SHSC encourages service users to raise any concerns they may have immediately and at the time they occur by speaking to a member of staff.
+The complaints policy focuses specifically on those concerns or complaints that require formal management through the complaints process. - 11.3 SHSC's Complaint Policy (CG010) sets out the principles and processes involved when any person wishing to raise a concern or complaint.
 This includes the need for SHSC to provide an apology and an opportunity for learning when complaints are responded to, where this is relevant.
 Complaints Policy (CG010 V17 April 23) | JARVIS (shsc.nhs.uk)